TamezJacob/BattleShip/README.md

 ## Technologies Used
-- For coding we are using Javascript, HTML, CSS.
+- For coding we are using Java and JFrame.
-- Using a github battleship game that is [_here_](https://github.com/kubowania/battleships).
+- Using a github battleship game that is [_here_](https://github.com/dankolesnikov/Battleship).
 - For collaboration we are using Bitbucket, Gitkraken, and Jira.